vault_ssh¶

 - default_user

-The default username for which a credential will be generated.
+Default username for which a credential should be generated.
 Required.

 - cidr_list